GabrielYassine/Software-Engeneering-1-projekt/README.txt

-How to use program
+How to use program:

-No login needed
-...
+Login is not needed
+When Application is initiated, some test data will be loaded into the database, So that functionality can be easily tested.

+To remove data initialization, remove from App class in start method.